nongnoochr/udacity_data_scientist_nanodegree/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Data set used in this project was downloaded from the  ***[Data Scientist Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025)*** and must give credit to Udacity for the data and project contents.
+Data set used in this project was downloaded from the  ***[Data Scientist Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025)*** and must give credit to Udacity for the data and project setup contents.

 This project is [MIT licensed](./LICENSE).